benimadhab11/100-days-of-code/log.md

 **Thoughts:** Passing only time spent for now.
 With the assumption that, the task was completed at that time approximately, making starttime as current time - time spent and endtime as current time.

 **Link to work:** https://github.com/benimadhab11/infoweeb.git

+### Day 8: September 5, 2020

+**Today's Progress**: Stopping Infoweeb, Building a CMS

+**Thoughts:** I have stopped working on infoweeb personal project.
+I decided to build a mini cms platform with basic functionalities.
+This for a personal use case.
+Built the basic project structure and db design.
+Need to create the git repo still.
+Will be doing that tomorrow

+**Link to work:** TODO